bhali16/bhali16/README.md

 My name is Waqar Ahmad Khan.
 I'm a Software Engineering graduate who is currently doing MPhil in Computer Sciences and passionate about learning modern web and mobile application development technologies along with Data Engineering.

 - 🔭 I’m currently working on a research project which is about Model Coverage and Debugging Effectivness.
-- 🌱 I’m currently learning Python and its ecosystem.
+- 🌱 I’m currently learning Spring Boot and its ecosystem.
 - 👯 I’m looking to collaborate on Data Engineering projects.
 - 🤔 I’m looking for help with Javascript.
 - ⚡ Programming Languages: Python, PHP, Java, Javascript